shannonrush/bagRboostR/README.md

+bagRboostR is an R package consisting of a set of ensemble classifiers for multinomial classification.

-R package implementing the Breiman bagging ensemble classifier as described by Opitz & Maclin (http://www.d.umn.edu/~rmaclin/publications/opitz-jair99.pdf) and the boosting ensemble classifier Stagewise Additive Modeling using a Multi-class Exponential loss function (SAMME) created by Zhu et al (http://www.stanford.edu/~hastie/Papers/samme.pdf)
+The bag part is the implementation of Breiman's ensemble as described by Opitz & Maclin (1999).
+The boost part is the implementation of Stagewise Additive Modeling using a Multi-class Exponential loss function (SAMME) created by Zhu et al (2006).

+Both bagging and SAMME implementations use randomForest as the weak classifier and expect a character outcome variable.
+Each ensemble classifier returns a character vector of predictions for the test set.